metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 ## Unicast response

-The option "Allow unicast response to multicast or broadcast traffic"
+The option `Allow unicast response to multicast or broadcast traffic`

 Prevents this computer from receiving unicast responses to its outgoing multicast or broadcast messages.

-If you set this setting to "Yes (default)", and this computer sends a multicast or broadcast message to other computers, Windows Defender Firewall waits as long as three seconds for unicast responses from the other computers and then blocks all later responses.
+If you set this setting to `Yes (default)`, and this computer sends a multicast or broadcast message to other computers, Windows Defender Firewall waits as long as three seconds for unicast responses from the other computers and then blocks all later responses.

-Otherwise if you set the option to "No", Windows Defender Firewall blocks the unicast responses sent by those other computers.
+Otherwise if you set the option to `No`, Windows Defender Firewall blocks the unicast responses sent by those other computers.

-"Not configured" is equivalent to "Yes (default)" as long as control panel firewall does not override this option.
+`Not configured` is equivalent to `Yes (default)` as long as control panel firewall does not override this option.

 **NOTE:** This setting has no effect if the unicast message is a response to a DHCP broadcast message